 We got a call from our photographer.
-He said that the client had locked up some very expensive lighting equipment in a storage room and was holding it until the situation was resolved.
+He said that the client had locked up some very expensive lighting equipment in a storage room.
+He was holding it until the situation was resolved.

-When we heard this, we dropped everything, drove a couple hundred miles to show up in his office the next day.
+When we heard this, we dropped everything.
+We drove a couple hundred miles to show up in his office the next day.
 (I wish I could say we hopped in our G VI and flew out there, but we weren’t there yet.
 Still aren’t, but that’s the goal, right?)

-So the client wasn’t there, which was kind of anticlimactic, since I’d been rehearsing what I was going to say the whole time. but one of the managers got the client on the phone and we negotiated an end to the contract, right then and there.
+So the client wasn’t there, which was kind of anticlimactic.
+I’d been rehearsing what I was going to say To him for the last couple hundred miles.
+But one of the managers got the client on the phone and we negotiated an end to the contract, right then and there.

 We refunded some of the money because we have a satisfaction guarantee and we wanted to honor it.

 But we were absolutely not going to allow our team to be treated this way

 So It was like one of those modern-day Mexican Standoff drug deals in the movies.
 You know, where the money disappears from this iPad over here and shows up on that iPad over there while we’re all glaring at each other.

 So, at the end of the standoff, we drove away with our photographer’s equipment.

 It was scary to give back that chunk of money after all the expenses we’d run up.
 But we did it and everybody got paid and we were the only ones who suffered a financial hit.